Best eSport odds exhange sites listed

 Possible win : €17

 Ten minutes later you find that odds on Fnatic are up to 3.40 so you place another bet of €5 for the same team not to win.

 Now you’ve risked a total of €15 and no matter if Fnatic is winning or losing the match you will make a total of €17, guaranteeing you a €2 profit.

 You may ask how likely it is to get action on odds like this?
 For pre-match bets we would say that it’s quite rare, but if you’re betting live chances can be really good as changes to odds can happen very quickly to reflect how the match is going.

-Before the match started, Fnatic might have been expected to have a 60% win chance.
-1.70 would then be a fair odd to give them.
-However, if it turns out that they’re playing amazing and crushing Astralis, their win chance would quickly rise.
+Before the match started, Fnatic might have been expected to have a 60% win chance and 1.70 would then be a fair odd to give them.
+However, if it turns out that they’re playing amazing and crushing their opponent, their win chance would quickly rise.
 This would also increase the laying odds as losing the match would be very unlikely and with this you could easily get your 3.40 bet for a guaranteed profit.